 Throughout the history of mankind, great forests blanketed many parts of the world.
 They provided civilization with a valuable and plentiful resource: wood.

 Wood was a material easy to work with and shape, so artisans used it in many diverse ways.
 They created weapons and siege devices from wood.
 They built houses, temples, boats, furniture, plows, and even coffins using local woods, or for special needs, imported fine, aromatic woods from distant lands.
 They also sculpted statues and other decorative pieces from wood.
 When stone structures were erected, woodworkers used wood scaffolding to aid in their construction.

 As civilizations advanced, they invented new tools to cut and shape wood or improve existing ones.
 Most hand tools woodworkers use today have changed little since ancient times.

 The inability to monitor the moisture content of a piece of wood and allow it to acclimate to the surrounding environment before using it has led, regrettably, to the ruin of many finished objects.
 It is one reason why countless wooden objects from centuries past have vanished forever.

 We’d like to do our part to make sure that doesn’t happen to your project.

 Free Download – 6 Reasons Your Wood Project Failed

 1 Here are three websites that contend Noah’s ark was discovered in the mountains of Ararat in present-day Turkey:

 It should be noted that there are a number of experts who hotly dispute the finding of the ark.
 However, Archaeologist Robert Ballard, who found the Titanic, says he has compelling evidence that suggests a monstrous ancient flood did indeed occur.
-While Ballard cannot say for certain the ark existed, the Biblical flood story is similar in some respects to the Babylonian epic of Gilgamesh, reports National Geographic.
+While Ballard cannot say the ark existed, the Biblical flood story is similar in some respects to the Babylonian epic of Gilgamesh, reports National Geographic.
 Also, the ancient Greeks, Romans, and Native Americans all have their own take on a legendary flood.